 The maximum number of persistent OCI8 connections per PHP process.
 Setting this option to -1 means that there is no limit.

 This option controls oci_close() behaviour.
 Enabling it means that oci_close() will do nothing; the connection will not be closed until the end of the script.
 This is for backward compatibility only.
 If you find that you need to enable this setting, you are strongly encouraged to adjust the oci_close() calls in your application instead of enabling this option.

 The maximum number of seconds that a PHP process is allowed to keep an idle persistent connection open.
 Setting this option to -1 means that idle persistent connections will be retained until the PHP process terminates or the connection is explicitly closed with oci_close().

-Note: In PHP, the expiry of idle resources is not alarm-based.
+Nota: In PHP, the expiry of idle resources is not alarm-based.
 It occurs when PHP finishes processing a script and checks the last-used timestamp of resources.
 Hence there is a paradox that idle connections can only be closed when there is some activity (though not necessarily OCI8 related) in the PHP process.
+If there is more than one PHP process then each must individually be activated in order to trigger expiry of its idle resources.
 The introduction of Database Resident Connection Pooling (DRCP) in Oracle 11g resolves the memory and resource issues that oci8.max_persistent and oci8.persistent_timeout previously attempted to overcome.